abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 ---

-We've now added even more small modules for the `Canvas` package of our UML editor app (for Windows).
+We've now added even more small modules for the `Canvas` package of our UML editor app for Windows.
 The following diagram shows the packages of our app:

 <img src="/assets/cadifra-packages.png" alt="Cadifra Packages" width="700"/>